treyhunner/treyhunner.github.com/source/_posts/2016-04-07-how-to-loop-with-indexes-in-python.markdown

     print("President {}: {}".format(num, name))
 ```

-Python's `enumerate` function gives us an iterable where each element is a tuple that contains the index of the item and the original item value.
+The `enumerate` function gives us an iterable where each element is a tuple that contains the index of the item and the original item value.

-The `enumerate` function is meant for solving the task of:
+This function is meant for solving the task of:

 1. Accessing each item in a list (or another iterable)
 2. Also getting the index of each item accessed